Last Updated on November 29, 2022 by Editor

 EAT: Forty-Six, Keen

-This Adirondack-chic bistro-style farm-to-table spot is owned and run by the same guys who brought the boutique Dartmouth Lodge (see below) to Keene.
+The Adirondack-chic bistro-style farm-to-table Forty Six is owned and run by the same guys who brought the boutique Dartmouth Lodge (see below) to Keene.
 Dine on dishes like Pork Osso Buco, Duck Fat Bread Rolls for dinner, and fresh from the farm delights for breakfast and lunch.

 STAY: Dartbrook Lodge, Keene